Genspect: Transgender youth

+Genspect has also campaigned against access to gender transition for those under age 25.
+On the subject of gender-affirming care for people over 25, Genspect's vice director, Alasdair Gunn claimed that their focus on youth transition is a political strategy to reach left-leaning voters in order to eventually push for restrictions on transitioning for people of all ages.
+Gunn clarified that, "None of us would ever recommend transition for anyone.
+On those over 25 we say little, because it's not in YOUR interests to mention this.
+We have to break through to the policymakers who are left of center, and the way to do that is to focus relentlessly on the problem of transition for under 25s."

 Genspect promoted misinformation about Boston Children's Hospital, claiming they perform vaginoplasties on minors.
 However, no such surgeries were performed.
 Genspect did not apologize, instead claiming that adolescence lasts until 25 years old, so therefore the hospital was performing surgeries on "adolescents".

 In February 2023, Genspect, the Catholic Secondary School Parents Association, the Association of Patrons and Trustees of Catholic Schools, and the Irish Education Alliance opposed a new Social Personal and Health Education curriculum which is being finalized by the National Council for Curriculum and Assessment.
 The curricula would be taught over three years for 12-15 year olds and address gender identity, gender expression, and sexual orientation.
 Genspect said the course promoted a "narrow-minded gender affirmative approach and assumes that everyone – students, parents and school staff – believes in the gender identity belief system".
-The Transgender Equality Network of Ireland, BeLonG2 Youth Services, the youth group Foróige, and the Children’s Rights Alliance welcomed the changes but stated that the course should be updated to include discussion of appropriate pronouns and the term "biological sex" replaced with "sex assigned at birth".
+The Transgender Equality Network of Ireland, BeLonG2 Youth Services, the youth group Foróige, and the Children's Rights Alliance welcomed the changes but stated that the course should be updated to include discussion of appropriate pronouns and the term "biological sex" replaced with "sex assigned at birth".

+Some members of Genspect have expressed support for the anti-trans group Gays Against Groomers, and blame teachers for "grooming" children into identifying as transgender.
+Members have also claimed that being transgender can only be caused by a social contagion via the discredited idea of "rapid onset gender dysphoria", repressed homosexuality or the results of autism, ADHD, or a fetish.